felixm3/coursework-workshops-bootcamps-lectures-etc/stat-learning-machine-learning-R/01-kNN-and-Crossvalidation.md

 }

-# create a matrix with k columns and nrow(usps_test) rows to store predictions for every test point using 1 to k neighbors
+# create matrix with k cols & nrow(usps_test) rows to store preds for every test point using 1 to k neighbors
 usps_test_pred_Cosine <- matrix(0, nrow = nrow(usps_test), ncol = 10)
 # for each test point i
 for(i in 1:nrow(usps_test)){